alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/manage-conversation-history.md

-// We can re-use the same search tool as above as we don't need to change it for this example. const messageFilteringTools = [messageFilteringSearchTool] const messageFilteringToolNode = new ToolNode<typeof MessageFilteringAgentState.State>(messageFilteringTools) const messageFilteringModel = new ChatAnthropic({ model: "claude-3-haiku-20240307" }) const boundMessageFilteringModel = messageFilteringModel.bindTools(messageFilteringTools)
+// We can re-use the same search tool as above as we don't need to change it for this example. const messageFilteringTools = [messageFilteringSearchTool] const messageFilteringToolNode = new ToolNode<typeof MessageFilteringAgentState.State>(messageFilteringTools) const messageFilteringModel = new ChatAnthropic({ modelCOnfig: "claude-3-haiku-20240307" }) const boundMessageFilteringModel = messageFilteringModel.bindTools(messageFilteringTools)